 Ceramic coated molybdenum sheets / plates

-Molybdenum sheets with anti-welding effect during firing
+Molybdenum sheets with an anti-welding effect during firing

 Applications Jig for high temperature furnace